jeguzzi/robomaster_ros/README.md

 ## Usage

-Use the two launch files `robomaster_ros/launch/{s1|ep}.launch` to launch the driver and the robot model.
+Use one of the two launch files `{s1|ep}.launch` to launch the driver and the robot model.
 ```bash
 cd <ros2_ws>
 source install/setup.bash